-Whether your child is intrigued by the thought of Imploding Cans or a Lemon Volcano, I’ve put together a list of 65 dazzling science experiments for kids!
-No need for a fancy science lab — you can do these all from the comfort of your home.
+Whether your child loves imploding cans or lemon volcanoes, I’ve put together a list of 65 dazzling science experiments for kids.
+You don’t need a fancy lab for these, either.
+You can do them all from the comfort of your kitchen.

-I’ll let you know exactly how to carry out each experiment.
-Gone are the days when there was nothing to do.
-Now you have 65 theories to test out!
+Here is exactly how to carry out each experiment.
+Gone are the days of boredom.
+Now you have 65 theories to test out.

 Easy Science Experiments Kids Will Enjoy

-From making a cloud in a bottle to homemade bouncy balls, here are 65 easy science projects for kids to try.
-Plus, most use household items, making this a cheap way to pass the time.
+From making a cloud in a bottle to homemade bouncy balls, here are 65 easy science projects for kids.
+Most use household items, which makes this a cheap way to pass the time.

 1. Cloud in a Bottle

-Tightly secure the lid on an empty plastic water bottle.
-Twist the bottom of the water bottle as tightly as possible.
-This will compress the air and push all the molecules inside together.
+Secure the lid tightly on an empty plastic water bottle.
+Twist the bottom of the bottle as hard as possible.
+This compresses the air and pushes the molecules inside together.

 2. Floating Fish

-Learn about solubility and density with this fun experiment.
-On the bottom of a glass plate, draw the outline of a fish with a dry-erase marker.
+Explore solubility and density with this fun experiment.
+Draw the outline of a fish on a glass plate using a dry-erase marker.

-After a couple of minutes, slowly pour tap water into the corner of the dish until it covers the plate.
-The water will move towards the fish drawing, surrounding it.
-Tilt the plate from side to side and watch as the fish drawing starts to float!
+Wait a few minutes.
+Slowly pour tap water into the corner of the dish until it covers the bottom.
+The water will move under the ink.
+Tilt the plate from side to side and watch the fish float.

 3. Lava Lamp

-Learn about density and make a lava lamp at home.
-Add two inches of baking soda to the bottom of a jar, then fill the rest with vegetable oil until full.
-These two ingredients won’t mix.
+Learn about density while making a groovy lamp.
+Add two inches of baking soda to a jar.
+Fill the rest with vegetable oil.
+These two ingredients will not mix.

-Combine ¼ cup of vinegar with a bit of food coloring in a separate cup.
-Mix together before pouring the solution into the jar with oil and baking soda.
+Combine 1/4 cup of vinegar with food coloring in a separate cup.
+Mix them together.
+Pour the solution into the jar with the oil and baking soda.

-Turn off the lights and shine a flashlight on your lava lamp!
+Turn off the lights and shine a flashlight on the jar to see the lava flow.

 4. Foamy Fountain (Elephant’s Toothpaste)

-Pour ¾ cup of hydrogen peroxide into a bottle.
+Pour 3/4 cup of hydrogen peroxide into a bottle.
 Add 10 drops of food coloring and one tablespoon of dish soap.
-Swirl it around to mix.
+Swirl it to mix.

 Combine three tablespoons of warm water and one tablespoon of dry yeast in a separate cup.
 Mix for 30 seconds.

-Use a funnel to pour the yeast-water combination into the bottle and watch it fantastically foam!
+Use a funnel to pour the yeast water into the bottle.
+Watch it foam fantastically.

 Warning

 Don’t touch the foam.
-We know it’s tempting, but it contains peroxide, which can irritate your skin and eyes.
+It contains peroxide, which can irritate skin and eyes.

 5. Magic Milk

-Pour whole milk into a shallow pie dish with a flat surface.
-Add a few drops of food coloring to different parts of the dish.
-You can use tons of different colors!
+Pour whole milk into a shallow pie dish.
+Add a few drops of food coloring to different parts of the milk.

-In a separate bowl, pour some dish soap.
-Dip a cotton swab into the dish soap and gently touch the surface of the milk with the swab.
+Pour dish soap into a separate bowl.
+Dip a cotton swab into the soap.
+Gently touch the surface of the milk with the swab.

-The soap will lower the surface tension of the milk, and the colors will burst and swim around.
+The soap lowers the surface tension of the milk.
+The colors will burst and swim around the plate.

 6. Egg in a Bottle

-Did you know you can fit an egg in a bottle without breaking it?
-Firstly, boil and peel your egg.
-Then grab a glass bottle (no plastic!) and ensure that the opening is smaller than the diameter of the egg.
+Can you fit an egg in a bottle without breaking it?
+First, boil and peel an egg.
+Grab a glass bottle (not plastic) with an opening slightly smaller than the egg.

-With an adult’s help, light three matches and drop them into the bottle.
-Place the egg at the bottle’s opening with the wide end pointing up.
-The egg will slowly squeeze into the bottle as the fire goes out!
+Ask an adult to light three matches and drop them into the bottle.
+Place the egg on the opening immediately.
+The vacuum created by the fire will pull the egg inside.

 7. Floating Ping Pong Ball

-Levitate a ping pong ball with Bernoulli’s Principle!
-Make a paper funnel using thick card.
-With a grown-up’s help, cut a small hole in the bottom of the funnel.
+Levitate a ball using Bernoulli’s Principle.
+Make a paper funnel using thick cardstock.
+Ask an adult to cut a small hole in the bottom of the funnel.

-Insert a straw into the bottom of the funnel and secure it in place with putty or tape.
+Insert a straw into the bottom hole.
+Secure it with putty or tape.

-Add a ping pong ball (or DIY foil ball) into the funnel and put the long end of the straw in your mouth.
-Blow into the straw and watch the ball levitate because of the high speed and low-pressure air.
+Place a ping pong ball in the funnel.
+Put the long end of the straw in your mouth.
+Blow into the straw.
+The ball will levitate due to the high speed and low pressure of the air.

 8. Imploding Cans

-Fill up a few empty soda cans with a bit of water.
-Then, fill up a large bowl with ice cubes and water.
+Fill a few empty soda cans with a small amount of water.
+Fill a large bowl with ice cubes and cold water.

-Heat a flat frying pan on the stove and carefully stand your cans on the frying pan until they are hot.
-Using tongs, transfer the hot cans one at a time into the ice water.
+Heat a frying pan on the stove.
+Stand your cans on the pan until the water inside boils.
+Use tongs to transfer the hot cans into the ice water immediately.

 Warning